mariusmcl/bookmarks/2022/IP-oslearn/Ch4Process/notes.md

 IO-request til disk: programmet kan bli blokket av at det venter på OS-et.
 MEN: da skjer 'ingenting' på prosessoren, så det er DISKEN som det ventes på!! ganske utrolig

     IO-request til disk: det er den FYSISKE DISKEN som passer på allokeringen/ventes på!!!

+HOMEWORK:

+-- Order of the processes matter!
+If we shecudle P1 to be b4 P2, but P2 has an I/O Request, then P2 should run before P1 so that P1 can run whilst P2 is executing an I/O Request!